HA

 Artibonite (Central Plateau)

-Artibonite cuisine is heavily influenced by agricultural traditions, showcasing the region's abundant produce.
+Artibonite cuisine is heavily influenced by agricultural traditions, showcasing the region's abundant produce as Haiti's bread bowl.
 Rice, beans, and corn are staples, often combined with poultry or goat meat.
 The use of herbs and spices is more prominent than in the North, adding depth and complexity to the dishes.
+Known as the rice-producing heartland and home of djon djon mushrooms.

 Signature Dishes: